| Title: | Flexible Non-Linear Least Square Model Fitting |

 Objects of class |

-A modeler
+A modeler object.

 Johan Aparicio [aut]

-library(flexFitR) data(dt_potato) mod_1 <- dt_potato |> modeler( x = DAP, y = Canopy, grp = Plot, fn = "fn_logistic", parameters = c(L = 100, k = 4, t0 = 40), subset = 1:2 ) mod_2 <- dt_potato |> modeler( x = DAP, y = Canopy, grp = Plot, fn = "fn_linear_sat", parameters = c(t1 = 45, t2 = 80, k = 100), subset = 1:2 ) mod <- c(mod_1, mod_2) print(mod) plot(mod, id = 1:2)
+library(flexFitR) data(dt_potato) mod_1 <- dt_potato |> modeler( x = DAP, y = Canopy, grp = Plot, fn = "fn_logistic", parameters = c(a = 0.199, t0 = 47.7, k = 100), subset = 1:2 ) mod_2 <- dt_potato |> modeler( x = DAP, y = Canopy, grp = Plot, fn = "fn_lin_plat", parameters = c(t1 = 45, t2 = 80, k = 100), subset = 1:2 ) mod <- c(mod_1, mod_2) print(mod) plot(mod, id = 1:2)library(flexFitR) data(dt_potato) mod_1 <- dt_potato |> modeler( x = DAP, y = Canopy, grp = Plot, fn = "fn_logistic", parameters = c(a = 0.199, t0 = 47.7, k = 100), subset = 1:2 ) mod_2 <- dt_potato |> modeler( x = DAP, y = Canopy, grp = Plot, fn = "fn_lin_plat", parameters = c(t1 = 45, t2 = 80, k = 100), subset = 1:2 ) mod <- c(mod_1, mod_2) print(mod) plot(mod, id = 1:2)

 modeler

-Extract the estimated coefficients from an object of class modeler
+Extract the estimated coefficients from an object of class modeler.

-## S3 method for class 'modeler' coef(object, id = NULL, metadata = FALSE, df = FALSE, ...)
+## S3 method for class 'modeler' coef(object, id = NULL, metadata = FALSE, df = FALSE, ...)## S3 method for class 'modeler' coef(object, id = NULL, metadata = FALSE, df = FALSE, ...)

 object |